 The casualties: Brands struggling with Amazon's price control, vendors with lower profitability, anyone who can't provide differentiated products.
 In other words, most mid-market CPG brands.

-Why Recent Layoffs Made Everything Worse
+Why the Oct 2025 Layoffs Made Everything Worse

 Fast forward to October 2025.
 Amazon announces another 14,000 job cuts, with more anticipated in 2026.
 These cuts could ultimately reach 30,000 and are expected to save Amazon between $2.1 billion and $3.6 billion annually.